Dynamical quantum ergodicity from energy level statistics: Introduction

 The rest of this paper is organized as follows.
-Sec.~\ref{sec:ErgodicReview} reviews some necessary aspects of classical ergodic theory, including the use of cyclic permutations to ``discretize'' a dynamical system~\cite{KatokStepin1, KatokStepin2, SinaiCornfield, Sinai1976}, and defines cyclic ergodicity and cyclic aperiodicity as discrete, primitive forms of ergodicity and mixing that can be extended to quantum mechanics.
-Sec.~\ref{sec:quantumcyclic} defines their analogues in quantum mechanics, and proves that cyclic ergodicity and aperiodicity are directly determined by a specific measure of level statistics and spectral rigidity (namely, mode fluctuations~\cite{Lozej2021, Aurich1, Aurich2}).
+The basic theory of observable-independent quantum ergodic properties and their connections to energy level statistics is set up in Secs.~\ref{sec:ErgodicReview}, \ref{sec:quantumcyclic}, and \ref{sec:levelstatistics}.
+Sec.~\ref{sec:ErgodicReview} reviews some necessary aspects of classical ergodic theory, including the use of cyclic permutations to ``discretize'' a dynamical system~\cite{KatokStepin1, KatokStepin2, SinaiCornfield, Sinai1976}, and defines cyclic ergodicity and cyclic aperiodicity (Definitions \ref{def:cl_cyc_erg}, \ref{def:cl_cyc_apd}) as discrete, primitive properties related to ergodicity and mixing that can be extended to quantum mechanics.
+Sec.~\ref{sec:quantumcyclic} motivates and defines their analogues in quantum mechanics (Definitions~\ref{def:qcycerg}, \ref{def:qcycapd}, \ref{def:QuantumErgodicity}).
+Sec.~\ref{sec:levelstatistics} shows that quantum cyclic ergodicity and aperiodicity in a system are quantitatively determined, through discrete Fourier transforms of the energy eigenstates\footnote{We emphasize that the fact that the connection to level statistics is realized in specific bases, unambiguously specified relative to the energy eigenbasis, does not reduce the basis-independence of the definitions.
+This is in the same sense in which the energy eigenvalues are basis-independent, even though a unitary time evolution operator is only diagonal in the energy eigenbasis.} (Eq.~\eqref{eq:DFTbasis}), by specific measures of energy level statistics: namely, mode fluctuations~\cite{Lozej2021, Aurich1, Aurich2} (Eq.~\eqref{eq:dft_cyc_ergodicity}) and the spectral form factor (SFF)~\cite{Haake} (Eq.~\eqref{eq:dft_cyc_aperiodicity}).
+Remarkably, Wigner-Dyson spectral rigidity emerges naturally at this stage, as a direct consequence of some simple dynamical conditions (Proposition ~\ref{prop:GaussWD}); this allows an intuitive visualization of random matrix statistics in terms of ergodic Hilbert space dynamics (Fig.~\ref{fig:qcycpermutationExact}).

-While our derivations up to this point are rigorous, the subsequent sections discuss the application of these results to physical systems using a combination of analytical and numerical arguments.
-Sec.~\ref{sec:TypicalCyclic} considers the typical time evolution of cyclic permutations, and provides detailed evidence that quantum systems with Wigner-Dyson spectra are ergodic and aperiodic by this definition, while those with Poisson spectra are not.
-Sec.~\ref{sec:classical} argues that quantum cyclic permutations may be identified with classical cyclic permutations in phase space for systems with a classical limit, and provides primarily numerical evidence that the spectra of quantized KAM tori satisfy cyclic ergodicity, suggesting that the latter is a genuine quantum version of classical ergodicity even where random matrix theory is not applicable.
-Finally, Sec.~\ref{sec:discussion} discusses some insights about thermalization in quantum systems that may be gained from cyclic permutations, in a largely semi-qualitative manner that may motivate future rigorous work.